Kia Stonic Review & Prices

 If you’re under six feet or so tall, you’ll find plenty of space in the Stonic’s front seats.
 Leg and headroom is pretty generous, the latter especially so if you lower the height adjustable seat as far as it’ll go.
 Being a narrow car it’s short on shoulder room, but it’s easy enough to get comfortable.

-There’s a reasonable amount of storage space: door bins that can hold a litre bottle, cubby hole under the centre armrest, cupholders in the centre console, phone tray in front of the gear stick, glasses holder in the ceiling, glovebox that can hold the owner’s manual with not much else.
+There’s a reasonable amount of storage space: door bins that can hold a litre bottle, a cubby hole under the centre armrest, cupholders in the centre console, a phone tray in front of the gear stick, a sunglasses holder in the ceiling, and a glovebox that can hold the owner’s manual but not much else.

 Space in the back seats

 Space is at a premium in the back of the Stonic.
 There’s just about enough legroom for an average height adult to sit behind someone of similar stature.
 But if anyone tall is in the front, rear legroom might barely suit a child.
 At least there’s reasonable headroom for someone about six feet tall.
-There are two sets of ISOFIX mounts, but it won’t be easy to install a child seat.
+There are two sets of ISOFIX mounts, but it won’t be easy to install a child seat due to relatively small door openings.
 For storage, you have door bins with integrated bottle holders and a pocket on the back of the front passenger seat.

 If you want a small SUV to use as a family car, check out the Ford Puma, Citroen C3 Aircross and Skoda Kamiq, all of which have much more generous back seat space.